hannotify/a-birds-eye-view-of-version-control-with-pijul/sections/1-dang-it-git-and-welcome.md

 Quick show of hands - who of you is currently using Git?
 And who uses a different version control system?

+Well, that's understandable!
-There's a lot to like about Git:
+Because there's a lot to like about Git:

 * easy branching
+* distributed nature (open-source development, work offline)
 * fast
-* distributed nature (open-source development, work offline)

 But do we like everything?
-Do we like...
+Do we like... for example...

 * amending commits? (or changing the message)
 * committing to the wrong branch and having to fix it?
-* running a diff when nothing happens?
+* running a diff when nothing happens? (`--staged`)
 * conflicts when merging or rebasing?
-* getting the same conflicts multiple times when dealing with long-lived branches?
+* getting the same conflicts over and over again when we need long-lived branches?
-* fresh clones because the repo is too messed up to repair?
+* having to do a fresh clone because the repo is too messed up to repair?
 * heated team debates on rebase vs. merge?

+Well... not particularly!

 ---